About Yuya Tamai

 The Story Behind the Blog

 Welcome to tamai.blog.
 I am a physician-scientist based in Tokyo.
-My life is a balance between the data-driven world of science and the traditional beauty of Japanese aesthetics.
+My life is an ongoing dialogue between the data-driven world of science and the deep, contextual layers of aesthetics.

 Professional Perspective

 I hold an MD and a PhD in Epidemiology.
 My career is in the pharmaceutical industry, where I focus on connecting clinical evidence with public health strategy.
-My mission is to ensure that medical decisions are grounded in evidence and logic, contributing to the well-being of society.
+My mission is to ensure that medical and policy decisions are grounded in rigorous evidence and logic, contributing to the structural well-being of society.

-Growth is a lifelong commitment.
-I am constantly exploring new fields to broaden my perspective.
-This blog is a record of my “Learning in Public.”
+Growth is a lifelong commitment to decoding the world.
+This blog is a record of my “Inquiry in Public.”
 By writing in English—my second language—I aim to:

-• Share insights on public health and science with a global audience.
+• Share insights on public health, epidemiology, and data science with a global audience.

-• Document my reflections on Japanese culture, craftsmanship, and the art of inquiry.
+• Document my reflections on the intersection of science, craftsmanship, and the art of human inquiry.

 A Legacy of Digital Notes

 I have been documenting my thoughts online since 2001, moving from Tripod to Blogger, MovableType, and finally settling with WordPress in 2006.
-While the tools have changed—from the classic “Kubrick” theme to today’s blocks—my desire to observe and reflect remains constant.
-This site is the current home of that long-term relationship with the web.
+While the tools have changed, my desire to observe, deconstruct, and reflect remains constant.
+This site is the current home of that quarter-century relationship with the web.